St. Mary’s Bluntisham cum Earith Church graveyard

 Sid Johnson used to ring in the New Year and we all used to be in there, and the older folk, they used to have twelve hands of Whist which us kids used to think was going on forever, and we couldn’t wait until they had finished, and we cleared the room.

 When the Revd.
 McNeil was here he had two daughters and they used to put on a play, you know, on the old stage, and then we used to have dancing in the end.

-We used the fireplace this side and the one the other side so there was only a gap down the middle.
+We used the fireplace on this side and the one on the other side so there was only a gap down the middle.

 You could only go up and down, coz all the mums were sitting there on chairs on either side with the small children.
 Yeh, it was a great night.

 Church services at St. Mary’s Bluntisham